eriksank/blog/software-engineering/mobile-first.md

 https://zenodo.org/record/3676092

-None of the Web framework publishers, such as Laravel or Django, has ever read the original 1979 publication.
+None of the Web framework publishers, such as Laravel or Django, seems to have ever read the original 1979 publication.

 - **Controller:** a widget like the Windows start button with its popup menu.
 The user uses it to select which program you want to interact with.